adamgreenhall/openreviewquarterly/README.md

 * [Heroku](http://heroku.com)
 * Lots of help from our friends.

+If you are getting started working on rails projects, checkout our [guide to getting started](https://github.com/adamgreenhall/openreviewquarterly/blob/master/development.md).

 New issues can be cleaned up from a google docs html downloads folder using ``cd newIssue; python cleanup.py``